CharlotteBronstein/TrashClass/readme.md

-# Project Name
+# Trash Classifier

  Add short description of project here >
-This project can tell the difference between landfill and recycling in real time.
+This project can tell the difference between landfill and recycling.
 ![add image descrition here](direct image link here)

 ## The Algorithm